pemasherpa1/MEG/README.md

 MEG Blink Analysis

 Overview
 This project focuses on the analysis of Magnetoencephalography (MEG) data, specifically aimed at identifying and processing blink artifacts.
-The analysis involves preprocessing MEG signals, detecting blinks using Independent Component Analysis (ICA), and visualizing the data to ensure the accuracy of blink detection.
+The analysis involves preprocessing of the MEG data, detecting blinks using Independent Component Analysis (ICA), and visualizing the data to ensure the accuracy of blink detection.

 Features
 Data Preprocessing: Filtering and cleaning of raw MEG data.